 Here are some reasons why this is an important thing to incorporate:

-B2B cold calls will not be long enough to really sell your product.
+B2B cold calls will not be long enough to sell your product.

-When you are b2b cold calling, you really only have between 2 to 5 minutes to work with on each call.
-This simply is not enough time for you to work with to fully sell your product or service in most cases.
+When you are b2b cold calling, you have between 2 and 5 minutes to work with on each call.
+This simply is not enough time to fully sell your product or service in most cases.

-(Please note that this point and overall strategy might not apply or be a good fit if you have a “one call close” type of product.)
+(Please note that this point and overall strategy might not apply to or be a good fit if you have a “one-call close” type of product.)

-Your call may go beyond 5 minutes and that is OK but when this is the case, you have progressed beyond the cold call and have progressed into the meeting stage.
-In this case, what you have done is created an “instant meeting” which happens at the same time as the cold call.
+Your call may go beyond 5 minutes, which is OK, but when this is the case, you have progressed beyond the cold call and into the meeting stage.
+In this case, what you have done is create an “instant meeting” which happens simultaneously as the cold call.

-But it is really helpful to be aware of where you are in terms of early sales process stages when B2B cold calling and knowing how much time you have to work within each stage and using that to always stay focused on closing the prospect for moving on to the next stage.
+But it is beneficial to be aware of where you are in terms of early sales process stages when B2B cold calling, knowing how much time you have to work within each stage, and using that always to stay focused on closing the prospect for moving on to the next stage.

 The cold call is not enough time to build enough interest to close the deal.